HemantMishra2003/Cancer-Predictor-Recall-100/README.md

 - `LUNG_CANCER = 1` → Lung cancer detected
 - `LUNG_CANCER = 0` → No lung cancer

 ##  DataSet Challenge
 ______________________________

-The dataset is **highly imbalanced**, with lung cancer. cases dominating the samples.
+    The dataset is highly imbalanced,
+    with lung cancer. cases dominating
-To address this issue and prevent biased learning, **ADASYN oversampling** was applied to balance. the dataset before model training.
+    the samples.To address this issue
+    and prevent biased learning,
+    ADASYN oversampling was applied
+    to balance.the dataset
+    before model training.

-Balancing the dataset ensures that the models learn meaningful. medical patterns instead of favoring the majority class.
+- Balancing the dataset ensures that
+- the models learn meaningful.
+- medical patterns instead of
+- favoring the majority class.

 #  Data Preprocessing
 ___________________________